kchu01/homemade/README.md

 ### Wednesday
 * Research
     * Learn how to map a list of items/information
-    * Learn how to make routes to separate pages
+    * Learn how to make routes/navigate to separate pages
 * Plan
     * Create recipe/recipe_detail.dart and make a list of Recipe
     * Attach respective data to list: image, title, detail
-    * Try not to hard code information - map/loop over the information instead for cleaner code
+    * Iterate through recipe detail
+    * Use RouteFactory to navigate through routes
+* MVP - evening

 ### Thursday
 * Research
-    * Learn to navigate through the application
+    * Learn how to upload Google Fonts
 * Plan
-    * Create at least 4 recipes and have their title name display
+    * Style - make homepage more visually appealing
+    * Clean up code

 ### Friday
-* MVP aimed for today
 * Plan
     * Render the app on the Android Emulator (make sure it works)
     * Finish styling the application